sree1786/usecases/aws/SQS/SQS-Expert.md

 - SQS offers two types of event queues.
 Standard queues offer maximum throughput, with best-effort ordering and at-least-once delivery.
 SQS FIFO queues offer event processing in the exact order that events are sent, with exactly once processing guarantee, although it comes with a throughput constraint.

+- Since it is a fully managed message queuing service, SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware and empowers developers to focus on their core tasks.

+- You can scale the amount of traffic you send to Amazon SQS up or down without any configuration.
+Amazon SQS also provides extremely high message durability, giving you and your stakeholders added confidence.

 ## Use Case 1 :